-Explore various careers paths under the broad umbrella of design, including Graphic Design, Digital Design, Motion Graphics and Video Editing, and User Experience Design.
-Learn about the roles, skills, tools, and training required for each specialization to help you decide which career path aligns with your interests and skills.
+Explore various career paths under the broad umbrella of design, including Graphic Design, Digital Design, Motion Graphics and Video Editing, and User Experience Design.
+Learn about the roles, skills, tools, and training requirements for each specialization to help you decide which career path aligns with your interests and skills.

 Key Insights

-• Graphic Designers are creative professionals who combine text and visually appealing imagery to communicate a message.
-They utilize design principles like color and typography, and must also possess proficiency in professional design programs like Adobe Photoshop and Illustrator.
+- Graphic Designers are creative professionals who combine text and visually appealing imagery to convey a message.
+They utilize design principles like color and typography, and must also be proficient in professional design programs like Adobe Photoshop and Illustrator.

-• Digital design roles such as Visual Designers and Web Designers work on the visual and interactive aspects of web applications.
-While Visual Designers create digital visual assets, Web Designers also need coding knowledge to build practical, functioning elements of a webpage.
-Tools like Figma, Adobe XD, HTML/CSS, and JavaScript are often utilized in these roles.
+- Digital design roles such as Visual Designers and Web Designers work on the visual and interactive aspects of web applications.
+While Visual Designers create digital visual assets, Web Designers also need coding skills to build practical, functioning elements of a webpage.
+Tools like Figma, Adobe XD, HTML and CSS, and JavaScript are often utilized in these roles.

-• User Experience (UX) Design focuses on how a digital interface feels to users.
+- User Experience (UX) Design focuses on how a digital interface feels to users.
 UX Designers test and research user behavior to ensure digital interfaces are accessible, user-friendly, and easy to navigate.
-Tools like Figma or Adobe XD are often utilized in this role, along with skills in research, leading focus groups, generating and interpreting surveys, and iterating on design based on feedback.
+Tools like Figma or Adobe XD are often utilized in this role, along with skills in research, leading focus groups, generating and interpreting surveys, and iterating designs based on feedback.

-• Noble Desktop offers a variety of graphic design classes, including individual Adobe Photoshop, InDesign, and Illustrator bootcamps, as well as a comprehensive Graphic Design Certificate program.
-The courses offer hands-on assignments using popular design programs, providing foundational design skills for aspiring Graphic Designers.
+- Noble Desktop offers a variety of graphic design classes, including individual Adobe Photoshop, InDesign, and Illustrator bootcamps, as well as a comprehensive Graphic Design Certificate program.
+The courses include hands-on assignments using popular design programs, providing foundational design skills for aspiring Graphic Designers.

 Graphic design is one of the many different career paths that fall under the broad category of design.
 This is a large collection of jobs that all deal with blending creative skills and technical skills to produce professional quality works of visual art and communication.
-This can range from advertising material to branded merchandise to advocacy work and websites.
+This can range from advertising materials to branded merchandise, advocacy work, and websites.
 It also encompasses a large range of different specializations that can include advanced technical design skills such as digital animation and video editing.

 What is a Graphic Designer?

-A Graphic Designer is a creative professional who combines text and visually appealing imagery to share a message with an audience.
+A Graphic Designer is a creative professional who combines text and visually appealing imagery to communicate a message with an audience.
 This could be through advertising, social media, or product packaging, to name a few.
-They are well-versed in design principles like color and typography and are committed to staying up-to-date on the latest trends.
-Whether they work for an agency or freelancer, they collaborate with clients and other team members to create high-quality designs that appeal to new and existing customers.
+They are well-versed in design principles like color and typography and stay up-to-date on the latest trends.
+Whether they work for an agency or as a freelancer, they collaborate with clients and other team members to create high-quality designs that appeal to new and existing customers.

 Digital Design